datamol-io/medchem/README.md

 In the rare case where you `$CPATH` is not well configured, you will get some `error: stray \number in program`.
 Please set your CPATH to empy with `export CPATH=` before compiling/installing.

-## Running
-The following "information" will be computed and added as columns to a DataFrame for each run:

-- **rejected** : whether the molecule pass the filter or was rejected
-- **reasons**: the reasons why the molecule was rejected if available
-- **demerit_score** a demerit score for molecules.
-The lower the better.
-A cutoff (parameter) is used to reject molecule with too many demerits
-- **step**: step of the pipeline where molecule was filtered out, if available

 ### Command line
 You can use the provided binary: ```chemfilter --help```.
 This will only apply the demerits (Eli Lilly) filters.